 5. If you are not very, very familiar or even professional with building and gardening you need to speak and understand English or German very well in order to understand the explanations about the work.

 7. I cannot afford to pay money for your work.
-Your help/work is only in exchange for food, accommodation and to get know regional skills, culture, life stile, and knowledge.
+Your help is only in exchange for food, accommodation and to get know regional skills, culture, lifestyle, and knowledge.

 Thank you for your understanding and I am looking forward to welcoming you at my home!

 Acceso a Internet

 Más de dos

 4 hours a day, 5 days a week.
 In addition shared household tasks are daily duties of the workawayers.